IDBI Bank: Listings and shareholding

 IDBI Bank's equity shares are listed on Bombay Stock Exchange and the National Stock Exchange of India.
 As of September 2021, the Union government held 45.48% shares in IDBI Bank, while LIC held 49.24% and the remaining is held by non-promoters.

 Employees

-As of 31 March 2015, the bank had 16,555 employees, out of which 197 were employees with disabilities.
+As of 1 September 2023, the bank had 18,283 employees, out of which 197 were employees with disabilities.
 The average age of bank employees on the same date was 34 years.
 The bank reported a business of ₹25.64 crores per employee and a net profit of ₹12.17 lakhs per employee during the FY 2012–13.
-The company incurred a loss of ₹1,538 crores towards employee benefit expenses during the same financial year.
-As promised by the bank's MD and CEO the employees will keep getting the same benefits and enjoy the same job security even after LIC getting the promoter status.

-IDBI Intech

 IDBI Intech Ltd. (IIL) is a wholly owned subsidiary of IDBI Bank, established in 2000.

 It provides IT related services in the areas of Consultancy, System Integration, System implementation & support, Applications & Server hosting and other IT related managed services and specialized training.

 IDBI Intech has been accredited with ISO 9001:2000 certification for IT-related services including Data Centre Management and Call Centre, and also Certified IT Security Auditing Organisation with the Indian Computer Emergency Response Team (CERT-In).